Escobita/selenium/selenium-core/selenium-website/src/main/rst/cn/03_selenium_ide.rst

    from being able to place the test cases elsewhere than with the test suite that invokes them.

-.. do some testing here of test suites—do they save correctly?
+.. do some testing here of test suites鈥攄o they save correctly?
    I've seen errors in the past.

 User Extensions